GRVYDEV/Project-Lightspeed/README.md

 | `--addr` | A valid IP address | This is the local Ip address of your machine.
 It defaults to localhost but should be set to your local IP.
 For example 10.17.0.5 This is where the server will listen for UDP packets and where it will host the websocket endpoint for SDP negotiation |

 #### Lightspeed React

-First you need to configure the websocket url in `src/wsUrl.js`.
+You should then configure the websocket URL in `config.json` in the `build` directory.
 If you are using an IP then it will be the public IP of your machine if you have DNS then it will be your hostname.

+**Note**: The websocket port is hardcoded meaning that Lightspeed-webrtc will always serve it on port 8080 (this may change in the future) so for the websocket config it needs to be `ws://IP_or_Hostname:8080/websocket

 You can host the static site locally using `serve` which can be found [here](https://www.npmjs.com/package/serve)

+**Note**: your version of `serve` may require the `-p` flag instead of `-l` for the port
 ```sh
 cd Lightspeed-react
 npm run build